clld/recipes/Grambank/README.md

 <a id="csvkit"> </a>
 ## Using off-the-shelve CSV tools

 A CLDF dataset is - basically - just a set of CSV files.
-Thus, it can be accessed using off-the-shelve tools to handle CSV data (e.g. spreadsheet processors).
+Thus, it can be accessed using off-the-shelf tools to handle CSV data (e.g. spreadsheet processors).
 One such tool which can be particularly useful as "pre-processor" for CLDF data is [`csvkit`](https://csvkit.readthedocs.io/).
 In particular the [`csvjoin`](https://csvkit.readthedocs.io/en/1.0.2/scripts/csvjoin.html) command, installed with `csvkit` can